jinyuzu99/nothingblock/readme.md

   nothingblock
 </h1>

-> “you know you've achieved perfection in design, not when you have nothing more to add, but when you have nothing more to take away.” ― antoine de saint-exupéry
+> 'you know you've achieved perfection in design, not when you have nothing more to add, but when you have nothing more to take away.' ― antoine de saint-exupéry

-nothingblock blocks unnecessary elements to have "nothing more to take away".
+nothingblock blocks unnecessary element to have 'nothing more to take away'.

 ![nothingblock sample](asset/nothingblock-sample.jpg)

-## getting started
+## get start

-add the url below to your [ad blocker](https://bing.com/search?q=ad+blocker) to use all **nothingblock** filters.
+add the url below to your [ad blocker](https://bing.com/search?q=ad+blocker) to use all **nothingblock** filter.

 `https://raw.githubusercontent.com/sayo-melu/nothingblock/master/filter.txt`

 if you want to add a specific filter list, you can copy the filter list below and paste it to your ad blocker filter.

-### supported websites
+### support website

 | **website name** | **update time** |
 |:----------------:|:---------------:|